Authenticating with Zapier is required to build alongside this guide. This is covered separately here.

 of the SuperExampleCRM app is 4b3920d6-1d5a-4071-b837-9383dc511b80

 .
-Given that id and the constraint that the first action of an app must have the action_type
+Given that id and that the first action of an app will usually have the action_type

 READ